Code of Conduct

 17. Protection of minors

-17.3.
-The above provisions do not apply where the Member is offering services to corporate recipients of their services where no minors have Internet access.
+3. 17.3.
+The above provisions do not apply where the Member is offering services to corporate End- Users where no minors have Internet access.

 18. Cybercrime